Featured Species: Active Winter Insects

 - Heavy snows can be hard on White-tailed Deer, increasing the depth of snow and making it more difficult to move around.
 Deep snow (generally more than 50 cm) in late winter is particularly hard on White-tails, a southern species poorly adapted to moving around in it.
 As a behavioural response, the deer create deer yards, generally protected areas with less snow beneath evergreen forests, where they will trample down an area in order to move more easily.
 They will also stick to well-broken trails where possible.
 However, large herds can consume all available browse around these yards, leaving the animals no choice but to strike out through deep snow in search of more food.
 This is not exactly what we mean by deer yard, but the effect is the same.
 Feeding deer during a bad winter may seem humane, but winter losses can help keep deer populations in check, and healthier in the long run.

 - Lichens can be more conspicuous during the winter, particularly those growing on deciduous tree trunks or branches.
 Lichens are partnerships between particular species of algae and fungi, and can be pioneers in very harsh environments like the surface of bare rock.
 The alga creates food for itself and the fungus from sunlight, while the fungus provides nutrients, water and protection.
 Lichen is the main winter food source of Caribou and Northern Flying Squirrels (some sub-species from the west coast even make parts of their dreys out of lichen – an edible nest!).
 It is also eaten by Spruce Grouse and Wild Turkeys, and used as nesting material by many species such as some hummingbirds and shorebirds .
 We make around 400 products from lichen, including wool dyes that include those for Harris tweeds.
 Here’s some more background on lichens, including structural cross sections.
 Lichens come in many shapes and sizes (scroll down for a sampling).
 Some, like a few of the grey, leafy Parmelias are pollution-tolerant, and can grow even in towns and cities.
 Most, however, are less tolerant.
 Go on a lichen hunt, and discover as many different kinds as you can.
 Look on tree trunks, branches, logs, rocks and buildings.
 Do you have a lot, or a few?
 What might that say about the air around your school?
-Here are some relatively common lichens found in Ontario, Nova Scotia, and Saskatchewan.
+Here are some relatively common lichens found in Ontario, Nova Scotia and Saskatchewan, and an extensive photo gallery for western North America east to roughly the Saskatchewan/Manitoba border.
 How many of these (or something similar) can you find?

 - Orion is still hanging around, dominating the southern sky as he inches slowly towards the west.
 Note in particular the middle ‘star’ in his sword.
 It is actually the Orion Nebula, clouds of dust and gas surrounding four stars.
 The light that you see was given off 1500 years ago.
 If you’re desperate for some sign of spring, follow the arc of the Big Dipper to Arcturus, a spring star now poking above the eastern horizon around 9 or 10 in the evening